MonikaDobreva/PRJ22021/analysis/testScenarios/SalesOfficer/editFlight.md

 6. The Sales Officer submits the process
 7. The system complains about insufficient information
 8. The Sales Officer searches for the previously edited flight
-9. The system still displayes the same flight.
+9. The system still displays the same flight.

 **Test Scenario 3: Invalid information was added during the edit**